omriv88/hw-14/README.md

 # hw-14

-1. Write a tasks file that installs vim and zip on the servers
+1. Write a tasks file that installs vim and zip on the servers:

 root@:~/# git clone https://github.com/omriv88/hw-14.git